-Health savings accounts (HSAs) and health reimbursement accounts (HRAs) are designed to help you cover qualified health care expenses.
+Health savings accounts (HSAs), health reimbursement accounts (HRAs) and health care flexible spending accounts (FSAs) are all designed to help you cover qualified health care expenses.
 However, there are some important distinctions among them.
 Let's take a look at how these savings vehicles stack up.